ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 !!! example "Task 2 - Convergence with respect to k-point sampling and cut-off energy"

-    - Understand and run the script (choose either bash or python, for more information, read the [`README.md`](02_convergence/README.md)), and plot the convergence of total energy with respect to k-point sampling.
+    - Understand and run the script (for more information, read the [`README.md`](02_convergence/README.md)), and plot the convergence of total energy with respect to k-point sampling.